Where can we Sleep with a Rooftop Tent in Belgium

 What Belgian Law Says

 In Belgium, legislation concerning wild camping is clear and strict.
 It is important to understand the legal framework before setting off on an adventure with your rooftop tent.
+(Traveling to France or Spain?
+The rules differ: see sleeping in a rooftop tent in France: what the law says and in Spain.)

 Wild Camping Prohibition